UNDP-Data/ftss-api/docs/email_system.md

 - Azure CLI installed and logged in with `az login`
 - User must have Mail.Send permissions in Microsoft Graph

-#### 3. SendGrid Authentication

-Alternative email provider if Microsoft Graph is not available.

-Requirements:
-- SendGrid API key
-- SendGrid from email address

 ### Azure AD Enterprise Application Configuration